 - Unsaturated fats come from plant sources and from fish, and are good for your heart and blood vessels.
 Unsaturated fats are liquid at room temperature. - Saturated fats are commonly found in processed and fried foods.
 They can also occur naturally in animal products and some plant-based and vegetable oils.
-Saturated fat raises bad (LDL) cholesterol which is a risk factor for heart disease. - Artificial trans fats are created when hydrogen is added to liquid oils.
+Saturated fat raises bad (LDL) cholesterol which is a risk factor for heart disease. - Trans fats are created when hydrogen is added to liquid oils.
 They are solid at room temperature.
 Trans fats are used in processed foods to increase their shelf life, but they increase the risk of heart disease, diabetes and other health problems.
 On food labels, they may be called "hydrogenated oils."
-Artificial trans fats are being phased out of the Canadian food supply and should be completely removed by September 2020.